-During 2008/9 the team received 399 complaints and service requests of all types.
+During 2009/10 the team received 472 complaints and service requests of all types.

-It is estimated that future demands on the team are likely to increase as a result of growing awareness of health and safety awareness of health and safety at work amongst our customers resulting in an increase of the number of complaints and service requests.
+It is estimated that future demands on the team are likely to increase as a result of growing awareness of health and safety at work amongst our customers, resulting in an increase of the number of complaints and service requests.